Latency/AssemblyLoader/README.md

 <h2><a name="installation">Installation</a></h2>

-This library can be installed using NuGet:
+This library can be installed using NuGet found [here](https://www.nuget.org/packages/AssemblyLoader/).

-Enter the details:
-Name:    AssemblyLoader
-Source:  nuget.org

 <h2><a name="license">License</a></h2>